wheressswaldo/CS3113/Final Project/README.md

   * Simple Glow Hockey

-  * Movement in all directions, bu tcannot move past middle
+  * Movement in all directions, but cannot move past middle

   * Velocity of pad will transfer to velocity of puck